Serialblocks/Serialblocks-app/README.md

 [(Back to top)](https://github.com/Serialblocks/Serialblocks-app/blob/main/README.md#table-of-contents)

 Serialblocks is an open-source project.
-We are committed to a fully transparent development process and highly appreciate any contributions.
-Whether you are helping us fix bugs, proposing new features, improving our documentation or spreading the word - we would love to have you as a part of the  community.
-Please refer to our [contribution guidelines](https://github.com/Serialblocks/.github/blob/main/profile/CONTRIBUTING.md).
+We are committed to a fully transparent development process and highly appreciate any contributions.<br />
+Whether you are helping us fix bugs, proposing new features, improving our documentation.<br /> Please refer to our [contribution guidelines](https://github.com/Serialblocks/.github/blob/main/profile/CONTRIBUTING.md).

 - Bug Report: If you see an error message or encounter an issue while using Serialblocks, please create a [bug report](https://github.com/serialblocks/serialblocks-app/issues/new?assignees=&labels=bug&title=%F0%9F%90%9B+Bug+Report%3A+).
 - Feature Request: If you have an idea or if there is a capability that is missing and would make development easier and more robust, please submit a [feature request](https://github.com/serialblocks/serialblocks-app/issues/new?assignees=&labels=feature%20request).